 You can click on the ^ symbol next to “Start Video” to choose which camera you want to use.

-Otherwise, you can just click “Start Video” to enable your camera access.
+Otherwise, you can just click “Start Video” to enable your webcam access (if you have one).

-If you see a red strike through it, it means your video is turned off.
-Likewise if you ever want to mute your audio, simply click on the “Mute” button next to “Start Video” and you will see a similar red strike through the microphone symbol.
+If you see a red strike-through it, it means your video is turned off.
+Likewise, if you ever want to mute or unmute your audio, simply click on the “Mute” button next to “Start Video” and you will see a similar red strike through the microphone symbol.

 How to Invite Others To Your Current Meeting